-where $\hat{\Omega}^{\text{TP}}(T)$ is the fraction of economic output lost because of tipping pointinduced climate damages, H denotes the maximum damage fraction associated with the tipping point(s), T{crit} the level at which the damage fraction reaches H/2, and k regulates the speed of 'ramp-up'.
-We have chosen H = 0.30, $T{crit} = 2.5$ and a speed $k = 16[^{\circ}\text{C}^{-1}]$.
-The choice of the threshold level, T{crit} has been informed by the estimates in the most recent report by the Intergovernmental Panel on Climate Change and in Lenton et al (2008) of its nearest plausible level.
+H denotes the maximum damage fraction associated with the tipping point(s), T{crit} the level at which the damage fraction reaches H/2, and k regulates the speed of 'ramp-up'.
+We have chosen H=0.30, $T{crit}=2.5$ and a speed $k=16[^{\circ}C^{-1}]$.
+The choice of the threshold level, T{crit} , has been informed by the estimates in the most recent report by the Intergovernmental Panel on Climate Change and in Lenton et al. (2008) of its nearest plausible level.

 We do not claim that our location for the threshold of the tipping point is the most likely, or that the maximum loss associated with its inset is known with any precision.
 We simply want to explore what the equity valuation implications would be of a severe but plausible tipping point specification.
-Given the large uncertainty surrounding this topic, investors should at the very least have this possibility at the back of their minds - not for nothing, in its comprehensive study of abrupt climate change (NRC [2002]), the National Research Council refers to tipping points as 'inevitable surprises'.
+Given the large uncertainty surrounding this topic, investors should at the very least have this possibility at the back of their minds - not for nothing, in its comprehensive study of abrupt climate change (NRC, 2002), the National Research Council refers to tipping points as 'inevitable surprises'.

-Another very important component is economic growth: higher economic output in fact gives rise to greater emissions, greater concentrations, higher temperatures and higher damages.
-We model economic growth using the seminal 'long-run-risk' model by Bansal and Yaron (2004), as adapted to climate change problems by Jensen and Traeger (2014).
-This model is described in detail in Rebonato, Kainth and Melin (2024).
-Here we simply recall that this model (when coupled with Epstein and Zin [1989] utility functions) allows the simultaneous recovery of the equity risk premium and of the level of rates.
-These features make it very suitable for the asset pricing analysis we are interested in.
+Another very important component is economic growth: higher economic output gives in fact rise to greater emissions, greater concentrations, higher temperatures and higher damages.
+We model economic growth using the seminal 'long-run-risk' model by Bansal and Yaron (2004), as adapted to climate-change problems by Jensen and Traeger (2014).
+This model is described in detail in Rebonato, Kainth, and Melin (2024).
+Here we simply recall that this model (when coupled with Epstein and Zin (1989) utility functions) allows the simultaneous recovery of the equity risk premium and of the level of rates.
+These features make it very suitable to the asset pricing analysis we are interested in.

-A last modelling feature that we should discuss is the set of chosen abatement schedules.
-As we have explained, we consider two sets of cases: an economy without climate change damages and an economy with climate change damages, and different degrees of abatement 'aggressive-ness'.
-For the latter, the speed of abatement, ie, the emission abatement function, $\mu(t)$, is controlled by a single parameter, κ (the abatement speed) in the function where t denotes time in years from today, and μ_0 is today's (observed) level of abatement.
+A last modeling feature that we should discuss is the set of chosen abatement schedules.
+As we have explained, we consider two sets of cases: an economy without climate-change damages; and an economy with climate-change damages, and different degrees of abatement 'aggressiveness'.
+For the latter, the speed of abatement, i.e., the emission abatement function, $\mu(t)$, is controlled by a single parameter, κ , (the abatement speed) in the function where t denotes time in years from today, and μ_0 is today's (observed) level of abatement.

-$$\mu(t) = \mu(0) \exp(-\kappa \cdot t) + (1 - \exp(-\kappa \cdot t))$$ (4)

-The abatement function, $\mu(t)$, is

-Table 1.
-Year 2100 forcings (W/m2, right column) associated with the reversion speeds, k (years-1, left column) used in equation 4 implicitly defined as in Nordhaus and Sztorc (2013) by where $e{ind}(t)$ denotes industrial emissions and $\sigma(t)$ is the time-t emission intensity of the economy (emissions per unit of gross economic output, $y{gross}(t)$).
+$$\mu(t) = \mu(0) \exp(-\kappa \cdot t) + (1 - \exp(-\kappa \cdot t)) \tag{4}$$ where $e{ind}(t)$ denotes industrial emissions and $\sigma(t)$ is the time-t emission intensity of the economy (emissions per unit of gross economic output, $y{gross}(t)$).
 We consider in our study five possible values for the abatement speed, κ : 0.001, 0.01, 0.02, 0.03 and 0.04 years-1.